ericrudenja/Arduino/README.md

 # Arduino
-A collection of Arduino projects
+A collection of Arduino projects including a robotic arm with a claw, proximity-based fire alarm and automatic houseplant waterer written in C.